SD Soccer Academy open to students in Grades 8 – 12

 Facts about the Program

-- Open to males and females in Grades 8 – 11
+- Open to all students in Grades 8 – 12

 - Delta students may attend South Delta Secondary part-time to participate in the Soccer Academy.
 Bell schedules are similar at each secondary school in Delta; lunchtime provides time for students to move between schools to attend an academy at another school.